grudloff/grudloff.github.io/_posts/2024-09-18-local_to_cloud.md

 Using Vertex AI provides convenient features specific to ML models, such as model monitoring, explainability, and versioning.
 Moreover it allows for easy testing through straightforward batch prediction jobs or online prediction endpoints

-Models deployed on Vertex AI are registered in the Model Registry.
+Models deployed on Vertex AI first need to be registered in the Model Registry, this logically groups all the necessary prerequisites to run the model server, such as the image, the model artifacts and the infrastructure.
 The following sections will cover the different alternatives available on Vertex AI.

 ## 5.1 Custom Container Deployment